What Is Upcycled Clothing?

 Upcycling vs. Recycling

 The definition of recycling is the action or process of converting waste into reusable material.
-A good example of this in the context of fashion is when Adidas teamed up with Parley to create a shoe that was made entirely out of recycled plastic bottles.
+A prime example of this in the context of fashion is when Adidas teamed up with Parley to create a shoe that was made entirely out of recycled plastic bottles.
 Most recycled clothing is made out of old clothes or waste materials, like plastic, that have been chemically transformed into new textiles.

-Recycling clothes is an extremely labor-intensive process that's gotten harder over time due to the complex fabric blends that a growing number of brands are using nowadays.
+Recycling clothes is an extremely labor-intensive process that's gotten harder over time due to the complex fabric blends that a growing number of brands use nowadays.
 Most modern clothing is made out of problematic fibers, like polyester, that are difficult to break down and can't be recycled into something new.

 Because of this, recycling centers spend hours separating clothing by hand to identify fabrics that can be transformed into new textiles — which ends up being less than 1%.
 The other 99% of our old clothing can't be recycled and gets shredded instead.